prisma/prisma1/docs/1.0/04-Reference/02-Prisma-API/03-Queries.md

 }
 ```

-## Model Queries
+## Obect queries

-We can use **model queries** to fetch either a single node, or a list of nodes for a certain model.
+We can use **object queries** to fetch either a single node, or a list of nodes for a certain object type.

 Here, we use the `posts` query to fetch a list of posts: